googlearchive/backbonefire/README.md

 Please see [todos-sync.js](https://github.com/firebase/backfire/blob/gh-pages/examples/todos/todos-sync.js)
 for an example of how to use this feature.

-### firebase
+### url
-You simply provide a `firebase` property in your collection, and that set of objects will be persisted at that location.
+You simply set the `url` property in your collection with an object of type `Backbone.Firebase`, and that set of objects will be persisted at that location.

 ``` js
 var TodoList = Backbone.Collection.extend({